keithmorris/New-Relic-Tech-Eval-Automation/README.md

 1. Copy `config.sample.sh` to `config.sh`
 2. Get your credentials using the `az account show` command and fill in the values in the `config.sh`
+3. Update the optional variables for `$TERRAFORM`, `$EXPIRES`, and `$LOCATION` in the `config.sh` file as required for your specific needs.
-3. There is a variable set within the `setup-assessment.sh` file called `$TERRAFORM`.
+4. There is a variable set within the `setup-assessment.sh` file called `$TERRAFORM`.
 This is the path to your locally installed Terraform.
 I needed this because I had two versions installed.
 You will need to point this to your terraform executable.
 You should be able to run the command `which terraform` to get the path to your installed version.
-4. There is a `$LOCATION` variable that is set to `eastus`.
+5. There is a `$LOCATION` variable that is set to `eastus`.
 If you'd like the environment to be created in the Azure West region, change this to `westus`
-5. There is an $EXPIRES variable that sets the candidate user to expire 1 month from the time the script is run.
+6. There is an $EXPIRES variable that sets the candidate user to expire 1 month from the time the script is run.
 Feel free to update this if needed.

 ## How to use:
 1. You can put these scripts in the root directory of wherever you check out the eval repository (like below).
 You can even clone the repo there as the `.gitignore` ignores everything but the script files.